Tomer Hemed: Charlton Athletic

 On 19 August 2019, Hemed joined Championship side Charlton Athletic on a one-year contract after being released at Brighton.
 He made his debut for The Addicks as a substitute in a 1–0 home victory over fellow London side, Brentford on 24 August.
 Hemed was released by the South London side at the end of his contract following the clubs relegation after making 19 appearances in all competitions without finding the net.

 Wellington Phoenix

 On 30 November 2020, Hemed signed a one-year contract as a marquee player for A-League club Wellington Phoenix.
 He scored his first goal in his eighth game on 15 March 2021.

 On 17 May 2021, Hemed drew media attention after he draped himself in an Israeli flag and donned a Jewish kippah during a 2–2 draw with Melbourne City FC.
 He received a yellow card for covering the face or head with a mask or other covering.
 This development coincided with the 2021 Israel-Palestine crisis.
 Phoenix general manager Dome claimed that Hemed was praying for peace and expressing solidarity with his country.

-On 10 July, 2021.
-Wellington Phoenix announced that Tomer Hemed had departed the club.
+On 10 July 2021, Wellington Phoenix announced that Tomer Hemed had departed the club.

 Western Sydney Wanderers

-On 11 July, 2021.
-The Western Sydney Wanderers announced Hemed signed a one-year deal with the club.
+On 11 July 2021, Western Sydney Wanderers announced Hemed signed a one-year deal with the club.